-This article describes the functionalities of the Remote Execution page and provides a setup example.
-Remote execution can be used to execute nonrecurring tasks, such as the removal of unwanted files or the termination of processes etc., on several Barracuda NextGen Firewall F-Series boxes simultaneously and in a single administrative step.
-For this purpose, a collection of scripts is maintained at the Barracuda NextGen Control Center.
+Remote execution can be used to execute nonrecurring tasks, such as removing unwanted files or terminating processes, on several CloudGen Firewall boxes simultaneously and in a single administrative step.
+For this purpose, a collection of scripts is maintained at the Control Center.
 These scripts can be edited, added, and removed by the administrator.
-To access the Remote Execution page on the Barracuda NextGen Control Center, open the CONTROL tab and click the Remote Execution icon in the ribbon bar.
+To access the Remote Execution page on the Barracuda Firewall Control Center, click the CONTROL tab and select the Remote Execution icon.

 In the Remote Execution window, information and configuration elements are divided into the following sections:

-- Box – The name of the Barracuda NextGen Firewall F-Series a task has been created for.
+- Box – The name of the firewall unit a task has been created for.

 - Cluster – The name of the cluster the box resides in.

 - Range ID – The name of the range the cluster and box belong to.

 - Box Icon – Depicts the status of an executed task.